jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 .. meta::
   :description: Learn Python boolean logic by building a real-world ATM withdrawal system.
 This step-by-step Test-Driven Development (TDD) tutorial teaches beginners how to translate truth tables into clean Python code using unittest, uv, and pytest-watcher.
-  keywords: Python ATM project tutorial, translate truth tables to python code, TDD python exercises for beginners, learn boolean logic with python projects, python unittest step by step guide, how to use uv for python projects, pytest-watcher tutorial, red green refactor python example, Automated Teller Machiner logic python, Jacob Itegboje
+  keywords: Python ATM project tutorial, translate truth tables to python code, TDD python exercises for beginners, learn boolean logic with python projects, python unittest step by step guide, how to use uv for python projects, pytest-watcher tutorial, red green refactor python example, Automated Teller Machine logic python, Jacob Itegboje

 .. include:: ../../links.rst

 .. _atm:

 #################################################################################
-Automated Teller Machiner
+Automated Teller Machine
 #################################################################################

 ----

-I want to make an **Automated Teller Machiner** that allows withdrawals or denies them, if the inputs are
+I want to make an **Automated Teller Machine** that allows withdrawals or denies them, if the inputs are

 * is the PIN correct?
 * is the amount I want to take, smaller or bigger than what is in the account?